 This biodynamic (Demeter certified) blend is inky purple, enormous extract.

 Very elegant, great intensity, very juicy but also a lot of ripe tannins so it needs some time.
 A terrific wine with great future and a very long finish.
 Absolutely phenomenal.
 Needs a couple of hours to aerate before drinking (if you can wait)

 L'Hospitalitat 2011 – syrah, grenache and mourvèdre **

 Deep, intense purple color.
 Lovely bit of bacon fat on the nose along with dried orange peel, black fruit.
 Very intense with a sauvage meaty quality on the palate.
 Very concentrated and focused, great structure.
 Really shows the pedigree of the vintage.
 Long finish

 Le Viala Minervois-Linvinière 2011 – syrah, grenache, carignan

 Very bright deep ruby/crimson color.
 Smoky mocha notes and some black fruit.
-There's a wild quality to this wine, very long and pretty smokiness to the black fruit.
+There's a sauvage quality to this wine, very long and pretty smokiness to the black fruit.
 Like roasted black cherries.